 For those who couldn’t make it to yesterday’s session, we’ve pulled together a few photographs and videos from the class so you can follow along.

 In this weekly series of demonstrations we’re using many of the innovative concrete countertop products available at Concrete Exchange Online Store.
 Last week we started this project by building the countertop form for a set of cabinets at our store.
-This weekend we spent a lot of time discussing CHENG Pro-Formula Concrete Countertop Mix, Decorative Aggregates, and Basalt Rebar.
+This weekend we spent a lot of time discussing CX Pro-Formula Concrete Countertop Mix, Decorative Aggregates, and Basalt Rebar.

 The Demonstration started with a review of everything we covered last week and a discussion about the use of decorative inlays and aggregates.